General Policy for All Use of Lee Chapel

 For clarification, an external group is any group, individual, organization, or program not directly affiliated with the University.
 External groups may reach out to those defined as an internal group for sponsorship.

-Approval of requests for Sponsored Groups lies solely with the Site Manager, and may require the endorsement of the Director of Institutional History.
+Approval of requests for Sponsored Groups lies solely with the Site Manager, and may require the endorsement of the Director of the Museums.
 Fees for the use of the space will apply.
 See Fees.

 Requests made by an Internal Group or a Sponsored Group to use University Facilities for Major Events must be made at least four (4) weeks prior to the date of the Major Event.
 Major Event means any Event where one or more of the following applies: